If a storm is coming or under way, get indoors.

 Proper shelter is a large, enclosed building with conventional wiring and plumbing.
 Count the time from when you see lightning to when you hear thunder.
 If the time is 30 seconds or less, seek shelter.
 Don't leave the shelter until 30 minutes or more has elapsed after the last thunder.

 If lightning is about to strike near you, squat.

 - Lightning is drawn to tall objects and metal.
-Avoid trees, canopies, small picnic or rain shelters and anything metal, such as flagpoles, metal bleachers, golf clubs, tall light poles, etc.
+Avoid trees, canopies, picnic or rain shelters and anything metal, such as flagpoles, metal bleachers, golf clubs, tall light poles, etc.

 - Avoid rivers, lakes and swimming pools.
 If you are boating, head to shore.

-- Avoid wide-open areas, including sports fields.
+- Avoid wide-open areas such as sports fields.